stevearm/vault/README.md

 ### Ensures local data is correct
 Vault should make sure the following are always true:

-* There is a database called `vault`
+* There is publicly readable database called `vault`
-* The `vault` db has an entry for this CouchDB's uuid
+* The `vault` db has an entry `id` with this vault's id
-* The entry for this CouchDB should have an accurate username, password, port, and signature
+* There is non-publicly readable database called `vaultdb`
-* There is a database called `vault-id`
+* The `vaultdb` db has an entry for this CouchDB's uuid
-* The `vault_id` db has a single entry called `id` with this vault's id
+* The entry for this CouchDB should have an accurate username, password and signature

 ### Syncs with remote vaults (unimplemented)
 * Periodically sync with other vaults